AIR COMPRESSORS IN ELECTRONICS

-Electric air compressors use electric motors to store potential energy in the form of pressurized air.
-Though less expensive than their gas-powered counterparts, these compressors require a closely situated electrical power source since they cannot be used with extension cords.
+Electric air compressors store potential energy in the form of pressured air using electric motors.
+Though less expensive than their gasoline-powered equivalents, these compressors require a close proximity to an electrical power supply, as extension cables cannot be used.

-Available in portable or permanent styles, electric air compressors are best suited for smaller jobs.
+Electric air compressors, which are available in portable or stationary models, are best suited for minor jobs.

 HOW ARE AIR COMPRESSORS USED IN ELECTRONICS?

-Compressed air is also used to operate pick-and-place equipment.
-These robotic machines are used for high-speed, high-precision placement of various electrical components including capacitors, resistors, and integrated circuits on printed circuit boards.
-Pick-and-place machines are also used in manufacturing industries to transport items from one process to another.
+Additionally, compressed air is used to power pick-and-place machinery.
+These robotic robots are used to insert various electrical components such as capacitors, resistors, and integrated circuits on printed circuit boards at rapid speeds and with excellent precision.
+Pick-and-place devices are also used in manufacturing to move goods between processes.

-Controlled amounts of compressed air are delivered to specific parts of the robot via a tubing system and efficiently converted into mechanical energy.
-Pneumatic systems are seen as a viable replacement for servo, electric, and hydraulic powered systems in many applications.
+Through a tubing system, controlled amounts of pressurized air are fed to specified sections of the robot and efficiently converted to mechanical energy.
+Pneumatic systems are viewed as a feasible alternative to servo, electric, and hydraulic systems in a wide variety of applications.

 Air compressors can be used in numerous other electric and electronic applications including: